raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 - Regex allows us to catenate specifications by default, e.g. `/[abc][def]/`;
 - Regex allows us to alternate specifications, e.g. `/[abc]|[def]/`.

 We also created `permute`.
 It recognizes any permutation of a set of descriptions.
-As it builds the result by taking the union of the catenation of existing descriptions, we know that if `permute` is given descriptions of finite state automata, it also returns a description of a finite state automaton.
+As it builds the result by taking the union of the catenation of existing descriptions, we know that if `permute` is given descriptions of finite-state automata, it also returns a description of a finite-state automaton.

 ---

 ## A Recognizer That Recognizes Finite State Machine Descriptions

-Armed with our tools, we can build a finite state automaton that recognizes descriptions of finite state automata.
+Armed with our tools, we can build a finite-state automaton that recognizes descriptions of finite-state automata.
 It recognizes a subset of all of the possible ASCII characters we might build such recognizers to recognize, but it gets the point across:

 ```javascript
 let startMap = symbol('{');